 Which is the best path for building out new process models?
 Following the path of least resistance is your best bet in most circumstances for optimized Process Modeling.
 There are a few grey areas in this answer which I’ll cover later – the key point is that guidance is focused on rapid turnaround on process models.
 Advantage being that the sooner your business is hands-on with the new process models the better your odds on alignment to key values and business advantage.

 Use only those practices which deliver on increased efficiencies.
 Process development is not software development.
 Process development, though thoroughly taking full advantage of the various components and services flowing out of SDLC, does NOT do SDLC.
 Process is exempt – reason is that once a process requires, for example, full QA support, it’s slipped into application “mode”.
 Meaning that your team has fallen into the practice of building-out point solutions as apposed to business process models.
-A process is not an application.
+A process (or process modeling) is not an application.

 Best example is “on time delivery” and “completeness”.
 If the BPM team falls behind on delivery, the WORST follow-up is corrective action on old-school software project management (PM) reporting.
 Seems obvious, from above, not following PM reporting methods on a project not… following SDLC.
 This is a common experience though – pushing the BPM team into wrong methods and practice via non-sequitur measurements and reporting.